erroronline1/caro/readme.md

 ## Tips
 * Use a calendar-button within surveillance documents to immediately set the next due date while handling the current documentation.
 * Add an option of grandfathering to product incorporation documents to make things easier, especially on transition from another quality management system to the CARO App.
 Be sure the fulfilments are satisfied on selecting though.
+* Include the flowcharts from this description in your process instructions to depict your processes where defined by the application.

 ![sample document elements screenshot](http://toh.erroronline.one/caro/sample%20document%20elements.png)